 This post may contain affiliate links and I may earn a small commission when you purchase from the links at no additional cost to you.

-PRAIA DA MARINHA HOW TO GET TO THERE
+PRAIA DA MARINHA: HOW TO GET THERE

 Praia da Marinha is located just southeast of the charming town of Lagoa, making it easily accessible by car.
 If you’re driving, there are two main routes to consider.